Greece, California battle fierce wildfires amid heatwaves

 In the north-eastern region of Evros, hundreds of firefighters battled a wildfire that has been ablaze for four days in Dadia National Park, known for its black vulture colony.

-In the south, a fire in the Peloponnese caused the evacuation of three villages and a children's summer camp, while on the island of Crete a fire raged inside a ravine.

-In Spain, a heatwave that has persisted for two weeks is expected to produce record-high temperatures of 45 degrees Celsius in the southern region of Cordoba.
+In Spain, a heatwave that has persisted for two weeks is expected to produce record-high temperatures of 45 deg C in the southern region of Cordoba.

-This part of Andalucia registered Spain's highest-ever temperature - 47.7 degrees Celsius - only last year.
+This part of Andalucia registered Spain's highest-ever temperature - 47.7 deg C - only last year.

-In all, fires in France, Spain and Portugal have already burned more land so far this year than was destroyed by flames in all of 2021.
-The area - some 517,881 hectares - is equivalent to the size of Trinidad and Tobago.
+In all, fires in France, Spain and Portugal have already burned more land so far this year - some 517,881ha - than was destroyed by flames in all of last year.

 Last Friday, the World Health Organisation said Europe's heatwave has led to "more than 1,700 needless deaths... in Spain and Portugal alone".